dfinity/motoko/design/Funds.md

 ```
   + no impact on ordinary await
   - awkward to access refund: requires one to name the async value to access the refund
-  - refund can be accessed before completion - return *null* refund or fail?
+  - refund can be accessed before completion - what should we do: return the *null* refund, trap or return an awkward option?

-4. extend the async `Async<T>` type itself with a member that returns the "same" async but with the refund exposed.
+4. extend the async `Async<T>` type itself with a member that returns the "same" async, but with the refund exposed.
 ```
    type Async<T> = {
      withRefund : () -> Async<(Fund,T)>